-SDF#286300 Prerequisite: Visual Arts II or approval of the Instructor
+SDE#286300 Prerequisite: Visual Arts II or approval of the Instructor

-This one credit course, accomplished level, it is the third of a sequential high school course.
+Fee: \$20.00 This one credit course, accomplished level, it is the third of a sequential high school course.
 Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how visual arts communicate ideas and allows for self-expression.
-Through exploration and experimentation, this course provides students with a comprehensive study in studio processes, art criticism, aesthetics, and art history.
-Students respond to personal experiences and express ideas using a variety of traditional and contemporary media while effectively applying the elements of art and principles of design to create original works of art.
+Through exploration and experimentation, this course provides students with a comprehensive study in studio processes, art criticism, aesthetics, and art history. media while effectively applying the elements of art and principles of design to create original works of art.
 Safe practices and proper use of tools and materials are emphasized.